SONOMA VALLEY HOUSING AFFORDABILITY ROADMAP

 Let’s work toward a future where no one in Sonoma Valley suffers because of the cost of their housing, and where people essential to our community can afford to live here.

-HOUSING 101: UNDERSTANDING THE SONOMA VALLEY HOUSING CRISIS
+HOUSING 101: UNDERSTANDING SONOMA VALLEY’S HOUSING AFFORDABILITY CRISIS

 OVERVIEW OF